oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Note that this mechanism is not necessarily recommended over the CORS approach.
 However, if a framework offers built-in support for this mechanism, it can serve as a low-effort alternative to protect against CSRF.

-##### Privacy considerations in the BFF architecture
+#### Privacy considerations in the BFF architecture

-The BFF pattern requires that the JavaScript application proxies all requests to a resource server through a backend BFF component.
-As a consequence, the BFF component is able to observe all requests and responses between a JavaScript application and a resource server, which can have a considerable privacy impact.
+The BFF pattern requires that the browser-based application forwards all requests to a resource server through a backend BFF component.
+As a consequence, the BFF component is able to observe all requests and responses between the application and a resource server, which can have a considerable privacy impact.

 When the JavaScript application and BFF are built and deployed by the same party, the privacy impact is likely minimal.
 However, when this pattern is implemented using a BFF component that is provided or hosted by a third party, this privacy impact needs to be taken into account.

 #### Proxy Restrictions {#pattern-bff-proxy}

-The BFF acts as a proxy by accepting requests from the frontend and forwarding them to the resource server.
+The BFF acts as a proxy service by accepting requests from the frontend and forwarding them to the resource server.
 The inbound request carries a cookie, which the BFF translates into an access token on the outbound request.
+(Note that this makes it more like an application-layer reverse proxy than an HTTP proxy.)
 Apart from CSRF attacks, attackers may attempt to manipulate the BFF into forwarding requests to unintended hosts.
 If an attacker successfully exploits this, they could redirect the BFF to an arbitrary server, potentially exposing the user's access token.

 To mitigate this risk, the BFF MUST enforce strict outbound request controls by validating destination hosts before forwarding requests.
 This requires maintaining an explicit allowlist of approved resource servers, ensuring that requests are only proxied to predefined backends (e.g., `/bff/orders/create maps` exclusively to `https://order-api.example.com/create`).
 If dynamic routing based on paths (e.g., `/bff/orders/{id}`) is necessary, the BFF MUST apply strict validation to ensure that only authorized destinations are accessible.
 Additionally, restricting the allowed HTTP methods on a per-endpoint basis can further reduce attack vectors.